On this page

 Outbreak measures for mumps

 Susceptible people should be immunised, especially those at risk of exposure.
-Those who are not certain of their immunity can be vaccinated if no specific contraindications to live vaccines exist.
+People born during or since 1966 who are not certain of their immunity are recommended to receive the mumps-containing vaccine if no specific contraindications to live vaccines exist.
+People born before 1966 do not need to receive the mumps-containing vaccine (unless serological evidence indicates that they are not immune).